sundas586/Feature-Engineering/README.md

 **i.e log transformations can be a useful way to find a linear relationship when the underlying raw data may not actually have a linear relationship.**

 <i><b>Tip</b></i>---> why data is needed to be normally distributed ?
 Ans : We convert normal distributions into the standard normal distribution for several reasons: To find the probability of observations in a distribution falling above or below a given value.
-To find the probability that a sample mean significantly differs from a known population mean.
+To find the probability that a sample mean significantly differs from a known population mean.(As far as I understand it is that we compare the mean of population to mean of sample to see the accuracy of our sample)

 ### Feature Transformation (Transformation of distribution of data / to make linear relationship between features)